Javernick Makes a Deal with the Meatman

 “Yeah, it’d likely fall apart anyway.”

 “It’s just plain weird, Melvin.
-Did someone drown and then end up sitting there like that?”
+How’d they end up sitting there like that?”

 “I don’t know, but I think we’d better head back now.”